Skip to Main Content

 Friends of Nigeria Voluntary Contribution

-All voluntary contributions help fund our grants program for partner organizations in Nigeria.
+Voluntary contributions help fund our grants program for partner organizations in Nigeria.
 Partners include maternal health educators and providers, organizations providing emergency relief to people who are internally displaced, local NGOs providing community assistance and micro-lending, and organizations that provide computer literacy training.
 Special contributions from the membership during the pandemic helped our partners in Nigeria procure and distribute food for people affected by Covid.
 Peace Corps may have been gone from Nigeria for many years but our members maintain strong ties to the country.
 Use the Make a Donation link to the left to contribute to our grants program.

 FON is a 501(c)(3) tax exempt nonprofit organization.